Vyral/base-template/_posts/2018-10-05-5-deal-breakers-that-can-wreck-your-home-sale.md

 {% include youtube.html %}

-Here are the top five deal-breakers sellers must prepare for and avoid if they want to sell their home quickly and for top dollar:
+There are five deal-breakers sellers must prepare for and avoid if they want to sell their home quickly and for top dollar:

 **1. Structural problems.** Here in Oklahoma, our houses move over time.
 Depending on how old your home is, you might be able to notice a few settlement cracks here and there.
 Sometimes these are the normal effects of settling, while other times they can be more serious and may require the installation of a few piers.
 A single pier costs around $500, so if you see some cracks around your house that look a little more extreme than normal settling, you’ll want to get that checked out.&nbsp;

 **2. The roof.** Is your roof insurable and do you have proper coverage on it?
-If the buyer’s insurance company isn’t able to insure your roof, many times the only other solution is replacing it.&nbsp;
+If the buyer’s insurance company isn’t able to insure your roof, many times the only other solution is to replace it.&nbsp;

 **3. The HVAC system.** It’s a good idea to schedule regular maintenance checks for your HVAC system with a local heating and air company.
-Make sure they give you a receipt or slap a sticker on your system so buyers know it’s been taken care of.
+When the appointment is finished, make sure to ask for a receipt or to have a sticker placed on your system.
+This way, you can prove to buyers that the system has been checked.

 {% include pullquote.html %}